alverena/documentation/index.rst

 Check out the `Community Guide <./community>`__ if you want to participate in the development process.

-.. note:: Caution!
-Oro Documentation is still a work in progress - learn how you can help.
+.. caution:: Oro Documentation is still a work in progress - :ref:`learn how you can help <contributing-to-oroplatform-orocommerce-orocr>`.

 User and Administrator Guides
 -----------------------------